You don’t have to change your money mindset if you don’t want to

 If you’re going to shift your mindset about money, you’ll need to discover new information and stories that challenge the messages you’ve always gotten.

 Your current beliefs probably come from your family of origin, your hometown and the culture around you.
-To challenge them and form new, expansive beliefs, you need to discover and nurture new perspectives about money.
+To challenge them and form new, expansive beliefs, discover and nurture new perspectives about money.

 Speak to new people, read diverse stories about money, study a variety of ways to approach finances, experience different jobs and even look into unfamiliar spiritual and cultural practices to see the ways money seeps into those.